ponylang/rfcs/text/0000-cli-format.md

 A token that starts with one (but not two) hyphens `-` is a set of one or more short flags, each of which is a single alpha character.
 Like: `-o`.

 ##### Rule 3
-Multiple short flags may be grouped together in a single token, if those flags do not take arguments.
+Multiple short flags may be folded together in a single token, if those flags don't take arguments.
 So `-abc` is equivalent to `-a -b -c`.

 ##### Rule 4
 A token that starts with 2 hyphens `--` is a single long flag, which must contain only alphanumeric characters, underscores and hyphens.
 Like: `--data_rate`.